ApoloDesolado/easy_password/README.md

 ## Script to generate a secure and memorable passwords.

-When it comes to create a password for some of our accounts, it becomes harder to remember a password as we increase its entropy.
+When it comes to create a password for some of our accounts, it becomes harder to remember it as we increase its entropy.

 The approach of this script is to make it easier to generate memorable passwords with a good amount of entropy.